Chocolate Strawberry Snack Cake

 Do I really need to use coffee for this chocolate strawberry cake recipe?

-In theory, yes.
-You can replace the coffee with hot water.
+In theory, no. You can replace the coffee with hot water.
 However, if you use hot water, your cake likely won’t taste as chocolatey as mine.
 The coffee really makes the chocolate strawberry cake taste more like chocolate!

 This chocolate strawberry cake recipe uses ½ cup cream cheese to make the strawberry cream cheese frosting.